HazyResearch/deepdive/doc/installation.md

 ### Running Tests

 Now let's run some sanity check tests.
-Before we can run, we must make sure the PG_USER and PG_PASSWORD variables are set correctly.
-By default, PostgreSQL sets PG_USER to be the current system user and PG_PASSWORD to be the blank string (this is set during the PostgreSQL installation).
-If you did not change these variables then simply run this command from the deepdive directory:
+By default, DeepDive uses the currently logged in user and no password to connect to the database.
+You can change these by setting the `PG_USER` and `PG_PASSWORD` environment variables, respectively.
+Then, run this command from the deepdive directory:

     >> ./test.sh

-If, after installing PostgreSQL, you changed the PG_USER and PG_PASSWORD variables to username and password, then run the following command instead:

-    >> PGUSER=[username] PG_PASSWORD=[password] ./test.sh

 You should see the following output:

     [info] All tests passed.
     [success] Total time: 35 s, completed Jan 29, 2014 9:59:57 AM

 Congratulations!
-DeepDive is now working.
+DeepDive is now running, and you can proceed to the [example application walkthrough](/doc/example.html)